diego-aslz/activable/README.md

 ### Working with it

-By default, new objects of a "activable" model are active:
+By default, new objects of an "activable" model are active:

 ```ruby
 p = Product.new
 p.active? # => true
 ```

-If your model has a responsible, you **must** provide it before saving your object:
+If your record has a responsible, you **must** provide it before saving your object:

 ```ruby
 p = Product.new